This is part of The Shadow League’s Women’s History Month In Focus series celebrating excellence in sports, entertainment and culture.

 Searching for a greater challenge in the SEC, Staley took over a doormat South Carolina program in 2008.
 She molded it from scratch and impressed her full basketball personality on the squad.
-Nine years later Staley hoisted a national championship banner, and today her South Carolina team has surpassed UConn as the powerhouse in women’s college hoops.
-The top-ranked Gamecocks are 29-1 in 2020 and hunting another championship.
+Nine years later Staley hoisted a national championship banner, and many say South Carolina has at least caught up to UConn as the powerhouse in women’s college hoops.

 Most recently Staley piloted the 2019 USA AmeriCup Team to a gold medal with a 6-0 mark in San Juan, Puerto Rico.